Lumpectomy or Mastectomy, How to Decide?

 ‘Lumpectomy or Mastectomy, How to Decide?’: Libby

 Libby also chose a lumpectomy.
-“We were assured that since I had such early stage breast cancer that indeed a lumpectomy would be completely sufficient to get rid of all of the cancer.
-Ironically, I had to go back three days after my original lumpectomy to have more removed because my surgeon didn’t feel, based on the returned lab report that she had gotten enough of a margin.
+“We were assured that since I had such early stage breast cancer, a lumpectomy would be completely sufficient to get rid of all of the cancer.
+Ironically, I had to go back three days after my original lumpectomy to have more removed because my surgeon didn’t feel, based on the returned lab report, that she had gotten enough of a margin.

 “I must say that was a bit traumatic for me and my husband, but we knew we were in good hands, so that made it a bit easier to handle.
-It was three years this past January since my diagnosis and treatment and I’m fortunate enough to say that I have had no further problems and remain cancer-free.
+It was three years this past January since my diagnosis and treatment.
+I’m fortunate enough to say that I’ve had no further problems and remain cancer-free.
 And every day of life now is the greatest gift.”

 ‘Lumpectomy or Mastectomy, How to Decide?’: Kathy

 Kathy still feels good with her lumpectomy decision.
-“After doing as much reading and research as I was able to find, I moved on to talk with my doctor, with friends—some of whom had lumpectomies and others who had complete mastectomies—and also my contact at City of Hope, which is a cancer research hospital.
+“After doing as much reading and research as I could, I talked with my doctor, with friends—some of whom had lumpectomies and others who had complete mastectomies—and also my contact at City of Hope, which is a cancer research hospital.
 In everything, I was able to discover with my kind of cancer and tumor, there was no research that indicated any significant benefit to have a mastectomy.
 I felt, and still do feel, very comfortable with my decision.”

 ‘Lumpectomy or Mastectomy, How to Decide?’: Lynn

-There would be no guarantee that future lumpectomies would not be required in other areas, as the entire breast showed clusters of calcification.
+There was no guarantee that future lumpectomies would not be required in other areas, as the entire breast showed clusters of calcification.